 Ken and Carol Sopiak, March 19th, 2016

-AD: My name is Alexis Draper and I am with Ken and Carol Sopiak and we're gonna be talking about their experiences during the 1967 race riots in Detroit, and whenever you're ready to start talking, you're more than welcome.
+AD: My name is Alexis Draper and I am with Ken and Carol Sopiak and we're going to be talking about their experiences during the 1967 race riots in Detroit, and whenever you're ready to start talking, you're more than welcome.
 So what – what were you all doing around July of 1967 when the riots started?

 CS: Well, we were planning a Polish wedding.

-CS: I wasn't Polish, so it – it – everything was new to me.
+CS: I wasn't Polish, so it – everything was new to me.
 I didn't know – why, I'd been to Polish weddings, but it was actually my Polish wedding.
-During – we were married July 29th.
+During – we were married July 29.
 We had people from out of town.
 We had – three days before my wedding they were burning my – garages down in my backyard.
 My uncle and my dad were watering our garage down so it wouldn't get burned down.
 I couldn't see my fiancé for a couple days because of the curfew.

-KS: No, we had a very large wedding, it was about four hundred people -
+KS: No, we had a very large wedding, it was about four hundred people.